mcsltd/AStimWavPatcher/README.md

-# AStimWavPatcher
+# AStimWavPatcher Example

-Example script for writing AStim commands to WAV files (trigger 6).
+The repository contains a file showing how to add AStim commands to a WAV file using the Python programming language.
+> Attention!
-AStim works with 16-bit WAV files with a sampling rate of _44100 Hz_.
+AStim works _only_ with __16-bit__ WAV files with a sampling rate of __44100 Hz__.

 ![](./img/nvx36+52_scheme.png)

+## Script description

+The script `wavpatcher.py` writes AStim commands to the right channel of the WAV file.
+Two commands are written to the beginning of the file, enabling both the left and right channels.
+Commands to enable either only left or only right channel are also present in the script, but by default both channels are enabled.
+Then trigger 6 is set to LOW.
+At the end of the file, trigger 6 is set to HIGH.

 ## Requirements